declancm/cinnamon.nvim/README.md

             -- Maximum distance for column movements before smooth -- scrolling is skipped.
 Set to `false` to disable column = false,
             -- Maximum duration for a movement (in ms).
-Automatically adjusts the step delay time = 1000,
+Automatically scales the delay and step size time = 1000,
         },
         -- The scrolling mode